FAQs and Myths

 You will be in big, big trouble.
 Kidding.
 If for any reason you are unable to attend, please call the training program office as soon as possible.
 For Kingston, call 1-800-240-9112; for Utah, call 801-280-7195.

 Here comes the answer everyone loves… it depends.
-Some courses run for as long as two weeks, and some are one day in length.
-Usually courses are eight hours per day, Monday through Friday.
+Some courses run for as long as two weeks, some one week, and some are one day in length.
+Usually, courses are eight hours per day, Monday through Friday, 8:00 a.m. – 5:00 p.m.

-Check-in time is usually 7:30 to 7:45 a.m. the morning of the course.
-If a student is rooming at the site, it’s 4 p.m. to midnight the night before.
-Check-in is located at the main office building.
-Students will fill out class registration paperwork and receive towels and a room key, if necessary.
-Jammies are your responsibility.
+If a student is rooming at the Kingston site, dorm check-in is 4:00 p.m. to midnight the night before class starts.
+Students will fill out course registration paperwork and receive towels and a room key, if necessary.
+Jammies are your responsibility, as well as other personal hygiene items.
 Don’t forget to brush your teeth.
+For all other training sites, report to class as noted above.

-Work clothes, work boots, gloves and rain gear are required.
 Students are responsible for bringing their own personal grooming items and laundry soap, if needed.
-There is an on-site laundry facility for students’ use.
+The Kingston site offers an on-site laundry facility for students’ use.

 The training program will notify students of any specific clothing and/or equipment needs.
-Bed linens and bath and hand towels are provided.
+Bed linens, pillows, and bath and hand towels are provided.
 The school also furnishes necessary tools, materials and books.

-If a course is more than a day in length, a room will be provided.
-Depending on availability, you may share a room with another student.
+In a bed, of course.
+Really, if a course is more than a day in length, a room/lodging will be provided (Kingston and Satsop only).
+Depending on availability at the Kingston dorm, you may share a room with another student.
 Two rooms share one bathroom.
 Separate facilities are provided for women.

 Students enrolled in two-week courses can receive housing and meals on the weekend.
 Students should inform their instructor when they arrive if these arrangements need to be made.